microsoft/pai/prometheus/doc/exporter-for-other-services.md

 * liveness
 * readniess

-Liveness probe determined if the process encountered some unrecoverable failure, such as deadlock or out of memory.
-If liveness probe failed, k8s will restart container.
+Liveness probe determine if the process encountered some unrecoverable failure, such as deadlock or out of memory.
+If liveness probe failed, k8s will restart container, and hopefully the service will back to work again.

-Readiness probe determined if frontend can send traffic to this pod.
+Readiness probe determine if frontend can send traffic to this pod through service abstraction.
 This is helpful in rolling update and cache server to prefill its caches before serving.

 # Runtime metrics